curegit/line-sticker-downloader/README.md

 ### How to find IDs

-See the URL of a sticker item page.
+See the URL of sticker item pages.

 ![Store](images/store_screen.png)